 You need to help your four-legged friend by helping them find new ways to let off excess steam.
 In some cases, they might just be looking for one or two things to get their puppy teeth into to cope with teething.

-Keep reading, as we’re going to dig deep into these reasons for toy damage – as well as others – that might make sense to you and your chewable home!
+Keep reading, as we’re going to dig deep into these reasons toys are destroyed by dogs – as well as others – that might make sense to you and your chewable home!

 7 Reasons Your Dog Destroys Toys

 Whether your dog is a natural hunting dog or not, they are animals, and they do have their own instincts.
 But, depending on the toy they are presented with, some will just dig deep into the natural instincts from their ancestors, and chewing behaviour is the result.